+Credit risk arises principally from direct lending, trade finance and from certain other products such as guarantees and derivatives.
 Credit risk is the risk of financial loss if a customer or counterparty fails to meet an obligation under a contract.
 To manage credit risk, we ensure it is:

-• measured as the amount which could be lost if a customer or counterparty fails to make repayments.
-In the case of financial investments, the measurement of exposure takes into account the current mark-to-market

-- value to HBPH of the contract and the expected potential change in that value over time caused by movements in market rates; - monitored within limits approved by individuals within a framework of delegated authorities.
+- measured as the amount which could be lost if a customer or counterparty fails to make repayments.
+In the case of financial investments (i.e., derivatives), the measurement of exposure takes into account the current mark-to-market value to HBPH of the contract and the expected potential change in that value over time caused by movements in market rates; - monitored within limits approved by individuals within a framework of delegated authorities.
 These limits represent the peak exposure or loss to which HBPH could be subjected should the customer or counterparty fail to perform its contractual obligations; and - managed through a robust risk control framework which outlines clear and consistent policies, principles and guidance for risk managers.